nasa/Common-Metadata-Repository/README.md

   * instrument
   * sensor
   * provider
-  * score - document relevance score, only valid with keyword search
+  * score - document relevance score, only valid with keyword search, defaults to descending

 Example of sorting by start_date in descending order: (Most recent data first)